 But there the similarities end.
 While 529 college savings plans restrict you to the plan’s menu of investment options, you have a much wider choice with a Coverdell, which means you could potentially slash your investment costs by, say, favoring index funds with rock-bottom annual costs.
-You can also use the Coverdell to pay for education expenses from kindergarten through college, while a 529 plan is restricted to college costs only.

 You could sidestep the limits by having a family member with less income make the annual contribution.
 Indeed, you need to be aware of what others are doing, because the $2,000 annual limit is a total amount per child.
 Thanks to these various drawbacks, the Coverdell hasn’t proven that popular, and some financial firms have stopped offering them, instead focusing their efforts on 529s.